 - Prosperity Partnership: Delivering Enhanced Through-Life Nuclear Asset Management

-- McArthur, Stephen (Principal Investigator) Dobie, Gordon (Co-investigator) Gachagan, Anthony (Co-investigator) Hamilton, Andrea (Co-investigator) Lunn, Rebecca (Co-investigator) Michie, Walter (Co-investigator) Pierce, Stephen (Co-investigator) Renshaw, Joanna (Co-investigator) West, Graeme (Co-investigator)
+- McArthur, Stephen (Principal Investigator) Dobie, Gordon (Co-investigator) Gachagan, Anthony (Co-investigator) Hamilton, Andrea (Co-investigator) Lunn, Rebecca (Co-investigator) Michie, Craig (Co-investigator) Pierce, Gareth (Co-investigator) Renshaw, Joanna (Co-investigator) West, Graeme (Co-investigator)

 - Development of Novel Treatments for Carbon-based radioactive wastes

 - Renshaw, Joanna (Principal Investigator) Lunn, Rebecca (Co-investigator) Switzer, Christine (Co-investigator)

 - "The nuclear energy and weapons programmes of the past 70 years have created a legacy of waste and contamination around the world.
 Amongst the very diverse and complicated wastes arising from these programmes are a range of orphan wastes.
 These are wastes which are not suitable for treatment in existing processing plants and for which there is no currently accepted treatment option.